Phonics

 Phonics is an established coding system, used for the English language when learning to read.

 When you first enter the world of phonics as a teacher new to Early Years or as a parent supporting the learning process, you will soon realise that there is a fair amount of jargon!
-To break this down into understandable chunks with examples, we have created an e-book.
+Please don't get bogged down by this, the most important thing to do is to know how to pronounce the sounds 'purely', see the demonstration video below

 Some sounds in words can be quite tricky to understand and pronounce.
 We'll walk you through the tricky bits right here: